SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md

 publishes ordered `connection_log` and terminal events, buffers temporary broker failures, and exits after the capture completes or fails.

-`WAIT_MSEC_BEFORE_START` bounds the wait for the first decoded log data.
-`WAIT_MSEC_UNTIL_FINISH` starts only after capture activity and defines the quiet boundary for the finite launch.
-Decoded tap delivery—not Envoy's listener-wide RX counter—is the activity signal.
+`WAIT_FOR_FIRST_TAP_BEFORE_FINISH_MSEC` bounds the wait for the first tap record. `WAIT_FOR_NEXT_TAP_BEFORE_FINISH_MSEC` starts only after that record and defines the quiet boundary for the finite launch.
+Tap-record delivery—not Envoy's listener-wide RX counter—is the activity signal.
+An empty value or zero disables the corresponding deadline.

 Quiet time is a pragmatic execution boundary, not proof that permanent Envoy closed every connection.
 The controller must configure it longer than the